jiseongk/git_lesson/src/README.md

 # src

-This folder cotains pgrogram or scripts
+This folder contains program or scripts